Republican Glenn Youngkin wins Virginia's governor race, dealing Democrats a blow

 Loading...

+"We must protect affordable health care coverage, raise the minimum wage faster, and expand paid leave so working families have a fighting shot," he added in the reported statement.
+"We must protect voting rights, protect a woman's right to choose, and, above all else, we must protect our democracy."

-The victory ends a long losing streak for Virginia Republicans who haven't notched a statewide election win since 2009.
-However, it follows the trend of Virginians in odd-year elections voting against the party in the White House.
+Youngkin's victory ends a long losing streak for Virginia Republicans who haven't notched a statewide election win since 2009.
+However, it follows the relatively recent trend of Virginians in odd-year elections voting against the party in the White House.

 The win for the GOP could also be a sign of what is to come in the 2022 midterm elections when the balance of power in Congress is up for grabs – and 36 states hold gubernatorial elections.